Reuben

 Reuben or Reuven is a Biblical male first name from Hebrew רְאוּבֵן (Re'uven), meaning "behold, a son".
 In the Bible, Reuben was the firstborn son of Jacob.

-Variants include Rúben in European Portuguese; Rubens in Brazilian Portuguese; Rubén in Spanish; Rubèn in Catalan; Ruben in Dutch, German, French, Italian, Swedish, Norwegian, Danish, and Armenian; and Rupen/Roupen in Western Armenian.
+Variants include Reuvein in Yiddish or as an English variant spelling on the Hebrew original; Rúben in European Portuguese and Icelandic; Rubens in Brazilian Portuguese; Rubén in Spanish, French; Rubèn in Catalan; Ruben in Dutch, German, Italian, Indonesian, Polish, Swedish, Norwegian, Danish, and Armenian; and Rupen/Roupen in Western Armenian.

-The form Ruben can also be a form of the name Robin, itself a variation of the Germanic name Robert in several Celtic languages.
+The form Ruben can also be a form of the name Robin, itself a variation of the Germanic name Robert, in several Celtic languages.
 It preserves the "u" sound from the name's first component "hruod" (compare Ruairí, the Irish form of Roderick).